 · Blue wash-away fabric marker

 NOTE: Make underdress before making pinafore so that arm curve placement is precise.
-Mary used the “Heirloom Party Dress” pattern from Martha Pullen’s book, French Hand Sewing by Machine II, however, there are several high yoke dress patterns available from other sources.
+Mary used the “Heirloom Party Dress” pattern from Martha Pullen’s book, French Hand Sewing by Machine II.
+This book is out of print, however there are high yoke dress patterns available from other sources.
 Check your pattern stash before buying!

 1. Join ribbon to entredeux in same manner as stitching entredeux to fabric.
 Trim and whip seam and press toward ribbon.
 Butt and zigzag lace edging to remaining side of entredeux.